EchterAlsFake/PHUB/docs/source/features/search.rst

 Using different Query types while searching
 -------------------------------------------

-With searching only, you can choose to use 2 diffent queries subclasses.
+With searching only, you can choose to use 2 different queries subclasses.
 You should choose which one to use depending on what you want to do.

 .. code-block:: python